 The NAIC adopted the original Climate Risk Disclosure Survey in 2010 and it has since been administered by the California Department of Insurance.
 In 2021, fifteen states participated in the climate risk disclosure survey initiative, up from six states in prior years.
 Because any insurer writing business in a participating state is required to submit their survey response annually, adding nine states in 2021, increased the market coverage from approximately 70% in 2020 to nearly 80% of the market in 2021 based on direct premium written.

-In 2021, the Financial Stability Oversight Council produced a series of recommendations for financial regulators to enhance supervision, data analysis, staff resources, and regulatory cooperation related to climate risk.
+In 2021, the Financial Stability Oversight Council (FSOC) produced a series of recommendations for financial regulators to enhance supervision, data analysis, staff resources, and regulatory cooperation related to climate risk.
 This included a recommendation to consider enhancing public reporting requirements for climate-related risks in a manner that builds on the four core elements of the Task Force on Climate-Related Financial Disclosure (TCFD), to the extent consistent with the U.S. regulatory framework and the needs of U.S. regulators and market participants.

+This revised survey responds to FSOC’s recommendations and incorporates international best practices in adopting a TCFD aligned framework for US insurers to report on climate risks when requested by their state regulator.

+The TCFD framework is structured around four thematic areas that are core elements

+for how insurer’s operate—governance, strategy, risk management, and metrics and targets.
+The four thematic areas are supported by key climate-related financial disclosures—referred to as recommended disclosures—that build out the framework with information that will help regulators and others understand how reporting organizations assess and approach climate-related issues.

 INTRODUCTORY GUIDANCE

+Threshold and voluntary nature

+The reporting threshold remains consistent with the threshold implemented each year since 2013.
+All insurers with countrywide premium written of at least $100 million, licensed to write in any of the participating states/territories, is required to complete and submit their survey on an annual basis.
+As of 2021, the following states/territories participate: California, Connecticut, District of Columbia, Maine, Maryland, Massachusetts, Minnesota, New Mexico, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Vermont, Washington.

+Confidentiality and best effort basis

-The information contained in the filing will be Public.
-Confidential information should not be included in this public disclosure.
+While the existing NAIC survey and TCFD contain sufficient overlap in the analysis required to answer, we recognize that many insurers will be moving to a new reporting framework in the TCFD.
+Insurers should make their best effort to answer each question honestly and completely, keeping in mind that the information contained in the filing will be made public.
+Confidential information should not be included in this public disclosure unless it is intended to be made public.
 If additional detail is requested by a state insurance regulator, that request will be handled directly between the regulator and insurer.

+Materiality

 There is no requirement to provide information that is immaterial to an assessment of financial soundness (insurers may choose to disclose such information voluntarily, with no implication that such information is in fact material).
 Insurers should justify their materiality assessment.
 For the definition of materiality, refer to the Financial Condition Examiners Handbook and/or the U.S. Securities and Exchange Commissioner Accounting Bulletin: No. 99, if applicable.